oliverphilcox/oliverphilcox.github.io/_pages/code.md

 HIPSTER
 --------

-[HIPSTER](https://Hipster.readthedocs.io) (HIgh-k Power Spectrum EstimatoR) is a fast C++ code to compute galaxy power spectra from surveys of arbitrary shapes, based on [Philcox & Eisenstein 2019](https://arxiv.org/abs/1912.01010).
-This is optimized for *small-scale* power spectrum computation, since it uses a configuration-space algorithm to compute the power as a weighted pair count, rather than using Fast Fourier Transforms (FFTs).
+[HIPSTER](https://Hipster.readthedocs.io) (HIgh-k Power Spectrum EstimatoR) is a fast C++ code to compute galaxy power spectra and bispectra from surveys of arbitrary shapes, based on [Philcox & Eisenstein 2019](https://arxiv.org/abs/1912.01010).
+These are optimized for *small-scale* spectral computation, since they use a configuration-space algorithm to compute the spectra as a weighted pair count, rather than using Fast Fourier Transforms (FFTs).
 As such, it doesn't suffer from many of the common problems of FFTs; aliasing, shot-noise and window function convolution.
-A variant of HIPSTER optimized for computing the power spectrum and bispectrum in N-body simulations is currently in creation.
+For computing the power spectrum and bispectrum in cosmological simulations (with periodic boundary conditions), we include a variant of HIPSTER with minimal dependence on random particles.
 Extensive documentation is provided for HIPSTER, and it can be run in a single line of code.

 RascalC